 Day of Prayer for the Legal Protection of Unborn Children

-Petition: Lord, help me not to be afraid of the battle against evil.
+Petition: Lord, help me to collaborate in your work of salvation.

 - Christ Summoned Those Whom He Wanted: Christ has chosen to need our assistance.
 He wants our help with the great work of the New Evangelization.
 As great and powerful as Christ is, he has willed that man collaborate with him in his plan of salvation.
 He wants to involve others in helping people to come to know, love and serve him.
 He makes use of man’s free and responsible collaboration in order to carry out his plans.
 Therefore, even though man is a creature of very limited possibilities, he can achieve truly unimaginable things when he lives and works for God.

 - He Calls Me by Name: Christ does not haphazardly choose me to collaborate with him in the New Evangelization.
 He knows me.
 He knows me better than I know myself, and out of love he invites me to be with him.
 When he calls me by name, he reaches into the depths of my heart and soul.
 He delves into the depths of who I am, and he identifies with me.
 When he calls me by name, he calls me out of love; “he calls me to share in his own divine life” (Lumen Gentium, 2).
 He calls me by name because he knows how great the gift is that he wishes to share with me.